Tiki-Waka (roller coaster): Statistics

 Tiki-Waka is 68.9 ft tall, 1850.4 ft long, and reaches a top speed of 34.2 mi/h throughout the ride.
 The coaster runs up to 5 cars of 4 riders each, who are arranged in two rows of two, resulting in a maximum capacity of 600 riders per hour.
-The ride layout interacts heavily with the surrounding pathways, the Tiki Trail attraction, and the Gold River Adventure boat ride.
+The ride layout interacts heavily with the surrounding pathways and Tiki Trail attraction, as well as with the former Gold River Adventure boat ride.

 Model

 Tiki-Waka was designed and manufactured by Bavaria-based manufacturer Gerstlauer, who had worked on the refurbishment of the park's Psyké Underground coaster for the 2013 season and designed the Pégase Express coaster at Parc Astérix, another park owned by Walibi operator Compagnie des Alpes.
 The coaster is a part of Gerstlauer's family of Bobsled Coasters, which are widely seen as highly customizable wild mouse roller coasters.

 Draft Layout

 Animated footage of the ride first screened by Walibi and ride manufacturer Gerstlauer consisted of a similar, albeit vastly different, coaster layout that has been said to be a draft of the attraction during its design stage, prior to the confirmation of its final layout.
 This draft layout featured the same set of elements, albeit arranged in a contrasting order, with multiple helixes being present.
 The final, and current layout, follows a more straightforwards and distinct path, and the modified sections heavily interact with the Tiki Trail attraction.